During Donna's "B.C." days

 I speak on a variety of topics relating to the spiritual life.
 The goal is to motivate women to live more fully in their

 walk with Christ, and dig more deeply into the riches made available to them, through Christ.
-Below, I have provided a few of the conference topics and descriptions I speak on (if you have a specific topic in mind, that you don't see here, feel free to talk to me about it).
+Below, is just a few of the conference topics (and their descriptions) that I have spoken on.
+If you have a specific topic in mind, that you don't see here, feel free to talk to me about it.

 Are you free for the month and weekend of.....?